CU-ESIIL/Summit_group_2026_14/docs/index.md

 # Spectral Signal Correction Approaches

+Fong: What are the current issues/weakness during spectral signal correction with traditional physics-based model?
+Will the ML or AI tools be able improve those weakness (with the strenghs of ML models)?
+In which ways (improve which parts of the physics models?) will we use to improve the weakness of physics-based model?

 This document compares three major approaches for removing unwanted signals from spectrometer data:

 1. Physics-Based Model